junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 permalink:  sinatra_project_movieview
 ---

 I really enjoyed completing this project and felt I learned more than our initial project with CLI.
-I also felt more comfortable because I had a better grasp and understanding of what what was necessary to finish it.
+I also felt more comfortable because I had a better grasp and understanding of what was necessary to finish it.
 It's a simple application and I was able to accomplish it with the requirements listed below:

 ```
  - MVC(Model View Controller)